Women’s Rights

 1. Definition of a vulnerable adult

-We define an adult as anyone over 18 years of age and we use the broad definition of a ‘vulnerable adult’ as a person “who is or may be in need of community care services by reason of mental or other disability, age or illness; and who is or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation”.
+We define an adult as anyone over 18 years of age and we use the broad definition of a ‘vulnerable adult’ as a person “who is or may be in need of community care services by reason of mental or other disability, age or illness; and who is or may be unable to take care of her or himself, or unable to protect her or himself against significant harm or exploitation”.

 Abuse can be defined as “a violation of an individual’s human and civil rights by any other person or persons.”
 This may consist of single or repeated acts, it may occur in any relationship and lead to the significant harm, or exploitation of a person.
 The main forms of abuse are: